-What I’ve done to judge the best crossbow right now
+What I’ve done to judge the best crossbow in 2021

-Straight to the point – the best crossbow for this season is the Ravin R26, basing the result on a wide range of factors, from speed and power, to safety and – importantly – value for money.
+Straight to the point – the best crossbow for 2021 is the Ravin R26, basing the result on a wide range of factors, from speed and power, to safety and – importantly – value for money.

-Along with the Ravin, I’ve reviewed the following top ten crossbows for sale this year:
+Along with the Ravin, I’ve reviewed the following top ten crossbows for sale in 2021:

 - Ravin R26: 8.5/10